You are here

 To commemorate National Energy Action Month, we’re featuring some scarily effective ways to save energy at home.
-As cooler weather lurks around the corner, tune in to energy.gov throughout the month of October for ways to save energy and money -- and avoid cold weather terrors like energy vampires.
+As cooler weather lurks around the corner, tune in to Energy.gov for ways to save energy and money -- and avoid cold weather terrors like energy vampires.
 We also put together some energy-themed pumpkin patterns to help “energize” your neighborhood for Halloween.
-Send us photos of your energy-themed jack-o-lanterns via Twitter, Instagram, Facebook or email at firstname.lastname@example.org and we'll share our favorites during the week of Halloween.
+Send us photos of your energy-themed jack-o-lanterns via Twitter, Instagram, Facebook or email at email@example.com and we'll share our favorites.

 It has long been said that on All Hallows’ Eve the boundary between the living world and dead thins, allowing spirits to run free.
 Ghosts and goblins roam the earth, witches take to the sky on their broomsticks and vampires rise from the dead.
-Whether you believe in paranormal activity or not, this Halloween don’t let your energy bill give you a scare.
+Whether you believe in paranormal activity or not, don’t let your energy bill give you a scare this Halloween.

 Defend yourself from unwanted spirits and high energy bills by sealing air leaks around windows, doors and air ducts.
 Before air sealing, conduct a visual inspection to detect leaks or hire a professional for a more thorough measurement of your home’s airflow.
 Check out more tips to stop cold air -- and spooks -- from invading your home.

 No need to fill your house with garlic to keep vampires at bay.
 Fend off these ancient creatures while saving money on lighting costs with energy-efficient light bulbs.
 With traditional incandescent bulbs, about 90 percent of energy used is given off as heat.
 By replacing 15 inefficient incandescent bulbs with energy-saving lights, you can save about $50 per year -- all while repelling vampires.
 Learn more about lighting choices that will save you money.